 - Arieh Saposnik, Ben-Gurion University of the Negev

-- Gabi Sheffer, Hebrew University of Jerusalem
+- Gabriel Sheffer, The Hebrew University of Jerusalem

 - Ofer Shiff, Ben-Gurion University of the Negev

-- Colin Shindler, S.O.A.S., University of London
+- Colin Shindler, S.O.A.S, University of London

-- Russell A. Stone, American University, Washington, D.C.
+- Russell Stone, American University, Washington, D.C.

-- Mohammed S. Wattad, UCI, Irvine
+- Mohammed S. Wattad, Zefat Academic College

-- Chaim I. Waxman, Rutgers University
+- Chaim I. Waxman, Hadassah College, Jerusalem/Rutgers

 - Alex Weingrod, Ben-Gurion University of the Negev